Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     optimisation that could be obtained by compiling oneself, isn't really important.
 E.g., if a full stack of GUI libraries is needed, as they are rarely the speed-limiting factor in an application.

+*   **Isolation** is often considered as an advantage of containers also.
+The isolation helps preventing that software picks up libraries it should not pick up.
+In a context with multiple services running on a single server, it limits problems when the security of a container is compromised to that container.
+However, it also comes with a big disadvantage in an HPC context: Debugging and performance profiling also becomes a lot harder.

+    In fact, with the current state of container technology, it is often a pain also when running MPI applications as it would be much better to have only a single container per node, running MPI inside the container at the node level and then between containers on different nodes.

 *   As an example, Conda installations are not appreciated on the main Lustre file system.

     On one hand, Conda installations tend to generate lots of small files (and then even more due to a linking